-This neighborhood may not be huge, but it sure packs a punch.
-There’s a nice beach here, a bustling market, and a beautiful church with a large square.
+This neighborhood may not be huge, but it packs a punch.
+There’s a lovely beach, a bustling market, and a beautiful church with a large square.
 You’ll also find some of the best taco trucks, restaurants, and bars in town.

-It’s a super local area here.
+It’s a very local area.
 Think tamale vendors blasting their theme song out of a truck as kids play in the street and a guy strolls by on horseback.
 These are simply everyday scenes here in 5D.

 Roosters crow, dogs bark, fireworks blast, and the music blares from the seemingly neverending fiestas.
 Bring earplugs if you decide to stay here…

-If you can adapt to the local vibe and handle a bit of noise, though, this neighborhood is hard to beat.
+If you can adapt to the local vibe and handle some noise, though, this neighborhood is hard to beat.
 Sure, you may have to climb the hill to get home.
 But the views you get to enjoy make it well worth it.

-The 5 de Diciembre neighborhood starts right after the stadium and stretches to the start of the Malecon.
+The neighborhood starts right after the stadium and stretches to the start of the Malecon.
 Its other borders are Banderas Bay on one side and the hills on the other.

 Depending on where you stay, you might get views of both.
 Check out a tour of our place where we lived for a few seasons to get a taste of what life is like in 5D: